naimbob95/LaravelCRUD/README.md

 ## About This Project

-This project are a tutorial project of the basic functionality which is Create,Update,Read and Delete (CRUD).
+This is tutorial project of the basic functionality which is Create,Read,Update and Delete (CRUD).

 ## How to use this project